MicrosoftDocs/dynamics365smb-docs/business-central/ui-find-entries.md

 The **Finding Entries** page is divided into three sections:

-- The top section displays fields and action that you use for filtering your search.
+- The top section displays fields and actions that you use for filtering your search.
 - The middle section displays related documents based on the search.
 - The bottom section displays information about the source document that was found by searching.